b-gebken/experiments-on-bundling-for-higher-order-cutting-plane-models/README.md

 The left plot shows that $(x^j)\_j$ converges to $x^{* }$.
 The middle plot shows that for $j$ large enough, the method correctly finds a set of selection functions for which $x^{* }$ is a critical point.
 The right plot shows the number of sample points and the number of selection functions that were found in each iteration $j$.
 Since $k = 40$, we see that the algorithm actually finds all selection functions for $j$ large enough.

+The second example is the function Chained Mifflin 2, which can be found, e.g., in [6].

 ## References

 [1] Gebken, B., Ulbrich, M.: Superlinear convergence in nonsmooth optimization via higher-order cutting-plane models.
 (2026). https://arxiv.org/abs/2603.23236 \